PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-12 04:56:18
+Last updated: 2024-04-12 04:57:27
-Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin
+Random Quote: Morty: "I have English homework."
+Rick: "You're still learning English?
+It's the language you speak.
+How dumb are you?" - Rick Sanchez